C.J. Abrams Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 14th-ranked team ERA among all league pitching staffs (4.10).
+- The Yankees have the 14th-ranked team ERA across all MLB pitching staffs (4.07).

 © 2023 Data Skrive.
 All rights reserved.